Umuzi-org/ACN-syllabus/content/projects/morse-code/_index.md

 ## Remarks

-Admittedly this kata is a little bit contrived.
-Assertions are great for adding runtime checks to values and adding documentation as code.
+Admittedly this project is a little bit contrived.
+Assertions are great for adding runtime checks to values and adding documentation-as-code.

 For a problem like this one, unit tests are more appropriate.

 ## Up for a challenge?

+This is optional.

 Add unit tests to your code.
-Leave the asserions in there just so that we can see that you know how to hit the requirements we laid out.
+Leave the assertions in there just so that we can see that you know how to hit the requirements we laid out.
 But if you have some passing tests as well that would be sweet.